ericodle/Open-Danio/README.md

 ## About this Project

-*Danio rerio*, also known as the zebrafish, is a common model organism for its clear larval stage, high fecundity, and rich library of available mutants.
+While working on my master's thesis in Taiwan, I began playing around with Python.

-While working with zebrafish for my master's project, I began writing simple scripts to interpret raw XY-coordinate outputs from open-souce object tracking software.
+Now, I use this repository to demonstrate basic open-source project skills.

 <p align="right">(<a href="#top">back to top</a>)</p>